ryanuber/slide.sh/README.md

 * Demo REST API calls using cURL
 * Demo command-line tool functionality
 * Write some markdown-style slides for basic presentations
+* Share slides with people in a screen session

 Requirements
 ------------